Dr Ros Kennedy

 She was appointed High Sheriff of the County and City of Bristol for a year from march 2015.

-A current trustee with Bristol Charities, BDP, Arnos Vale Cemetery Trust and Transform. also on the Steering Group of Access Sport which provides sports events for disabled people.
+She is a current trustee with BDP and Transform and also sits on the Steering Group of Access Sport, which provides sports events for disabled people.

 Married with three sons, and her husband is retiring soon from being a consultant dermatologist.